 Regardless of whether you construct a prefabricated home or a traditional site-built home, a Building Permit is always required.

-The Building Permit provides approval for construction work to commence and is required for most new homes, alterations and extensions.
+A Building Permit provides approval for construction work to commence and is required for most new homes, alterations and extensions.

-If a Planning Permit is required for your modular house project it must be obtained before a Building Permit can be issued.
+If a Planning Permit is required for your modular house project, it must be obtained before a Building Permit can be issued.

 Do I need a Building Permit if I have a Planning Permit?